zaritskylab/FANMODPlus/Compile.md

 ## 1. Prerequisites

 Before you begin, ensure you have the following system-wide packages installed.
-You might need `sudo` for this initial setup if they are not already present.
+You might need `sudo` for this initial setup if they are not already present (You most likely have these prerequisites already installed).

 *   **Build Essentials:** A C++ compiler (like g++), make, etc.
 *   **CMake:** Version 3.22 or newer.
 Check with `cmake --version`.